vikasgola/ArmSimulator/README.md

 ----Compilation Process------

-open terminal and type "./run.sh".
+open terminal and type "./run.sh" or "sh run.sh".

 ----Only run-----------